garrandall/popular-music-data/tracks/all-fired-up-pat-benatar.md

 All fired up
 (When everything just falls in line)
 All fired up
-(We live an' learn from our mistakes)
+(We live and learn from our mistakes)
 All fired up, fired up, fired up
 (The deepest cuts are healed by faith)

 Now I believe there comes a time
 When everything just falls in line
-We live an' learn from our mistakes
+We live and learn from our mistakes
 The deepest cuts are healed by faith

 Now I believe there comes a time
 When everything just falls in line
-We live an' learn from our mistakes
+We live and learn from our mistakes
 The deepest cuts are healed by faith

 Now I believe there comes a time
 When everything just falls in line
-We live an' learn from our mistakes
+We live and learn from our mistakes
 The deepest cuts are healed by faith

 Now I believe there comes a time
 When everything just falls in line
-We live an' learn from our mistakes
+We live and learn from our mistakes
 The deepest cuts are healed by faith
 Now I believe